mondaugen/856_for_zellersasn/doc/manual.md

   previous functionality of zeroing the gain of and resetting all the settings of N2 and N3 is still possible but you now click FBK twice and 3 times respectively.
+- v0.5 of mm_dsp used now.
+This allows detuning by 1 cent because the playback rate is compensated.